natanielmendes/food-order-react/README.md

 - Add meal order from the Cart into Firebase
 - List meal orders stored in Firebase

-In order to run the project on your local environment, simply run the following commands:
+In order to run the project in your local environment, simply run the following commands:

 `npm install`